pelevesque/Kohana3_Lieux/guide/lieux/usage.md

+# Configuration

+Lieux uses a MySQL driver by default.

+If you wish to save the data in another format, you can make your own driver.
+In this case, you'll have to change Lieux's configuration file to reflect this.

 # Module Dependencies

- - Kohana database
+ - Kohana database (if using the MySQL driver)

 # Installation

-Install the database schemas from the schemas folder for the places you wish to use.
+If you are using the default MySQL driver, install the database schemas from the schemas folder for the places you wish to use.

 # Usage